Thirumakudalu Narasipura: Religious festivals

-The chariot festivals of Gunja Narasimha Swamy and Agastheswara, conducted every year, are attended by Lakhs of people.

-Samgama festival in Tirumakudalu every year on the day of Yugadi festival.
-Lakhs of people visit the fest and take holy dip in the confluence of Kaveri, Kapila and Spatika Sarovara.

 The Kumbha Mela of T. Narasipura, of recent origin, since 1989, is an event that occurs once in three years.

-Organised by the Kumbha Mela Trust under the auspices of senior pontiffs and religious leaders of the State.
-The congregation is meant to underline the concept of unity in diversity.
-The Kumbha Mela of Allahabad and Nasik is replicated at T. Narasipura when lakhs of devotees assemble and take a holy dip in the confluence of three rivers.
-A slice of ancient India unfolds as ochre-clad sadhus join people to take a dip at the confluence of the Kaveri, the Kabini, and the celestial lake "Spatika Sarovara".
+The Kumbha Mela of Allahabad and Nasik is replicated at T. Narasipura when lakhs of devotees assemble and take a ritual dip in the confluence of three rivers.
+A slice of ancient India unfolds as ochre-clad sadhus join people to take a dip at the confluence of the Kaveri, the Kabini, and the mythical lake "Spatika Sarovara".